 Director of Social Entrepreneurship

-Rev. Darnell Fennel has extensive nonprofit management experience and a track record of planning and leading initiatives that have consistently flourished.
-He is the founding and executive pastor of Just Love, a Disciples new church whose members are advancing intersectional justice in Houston, Texas.
+Rev. Darnell Fennell serves as the Director of Social Entrepreneurship for NBA.
+He has extensive nonprofit management experience and a track record of planning and leading initiatives that have consistently flourished.
+He is the founding and executive pastor of Just Love, a new Disciples church where members are advancing intersectional justice in Houston, Texas.
 While pastoring, he served as a faith community organizer for Faith in Texas (a PICO affiliate) and the Texas Freedom Network.
 As an organizer regional director, Fennell built relationships with clergy and congregations across many faiths, provided training, managed teams, and led congregations to action around racial, LGBTQ+, economic, and immigrant justice.
 He received his Master of Divinity from Pacific School of Religion in Berkeley, California, and a Bachelor of Science in Psychology from the University of Houston.

-In this role, Fennell supports NBA’s efforts to equip and support Disciples who are starting innovative, forward-leaning ministries of compassion and care in their own communities.
-This includes encouraging social entrepreneurship and administering the NBA Incubate Initiative.
-He will join Larry J. Morris, III, NBA Incubate Program Associate, in imagining and implementing an expansion of NBA’s work with social entrepreneurs of faith while also maintaining the strong infrastructure of support already present in the Incubate Initiative.
-He is based in Houston, TX.
+In his role, Fennell supports NBA’s efforts to equip and support Disciples who are starting innovative, forward-leaning ministries of compassion and care in their own communities.
+This includes encouraging social entrepreneurship and equipping entrepreneurs as they grow their ministries into nonprofits.
+Darnell is based in Houston, Texas.

 Getting to know Darnell